SmartTokenLabs/TokenScript/doc/design_paper.md

 ### "Account authentication" is not a substitute for web integration.

-For example, the simple business logic: "the owner of the property can check its service history", doesn't require an account.
+For example, the simple business logic: "the owner of a car can check its service history", doesn't require an account.
 If you force the "Account authentication" model, bad things happens:

 - When the car is sold, the new car owner would now need to create a new account at the service website and secure it with the proof of ownership to the car.
 This is onerous, a hidden cost to the car market.